In the guide

 This guidance is for England, Scotland and Wales

-The UK Government recognises that e-scooters may be a popular alternative to public transport in large cities and towns due to the impact of coronavirus (COVID-19) and air pollution.
+The UK Government recognises that e-scooters may be a popular alternative to public transport in large cities and towns.
 E-scooters fall within the definition of 'power transporters' or 'personal light electric vehicles' (PLEVs).
 As such, they are not currently legal for use on roads or other public highways.

 There are new European safety standards, adopted by the UK, that apply to these products.